xieyuheng/fidb-zero/docs/manual/02-metadata-properties.md

 When reading data, the path of the directory that contains `index.json` will be added to the result as a metadata property.

-- The path is relative to the root of database.
+The path is relative to the root of database.

-For example, the primary keys of the following data
+For example, the `@path` of the following data

 ```
 users/xieyuheng/index.json